milan220284/blog_bsgs/blog.md

 * Code
 * Resources

 ## Intro: Elliptic curves and DLP

-Elliptic curve $E(\mathbb{F})$ over field $\mathbb{F}$ have structure of additive group, more specific abelian group.
-Details of that structure demands whole another blog, interested reader is refered to references on the end of the blog.
+Elliptic curve $E(\mathbb{F})$ over a field $\mathbb{F}$ have structure of additive group, more specific abelian group.
+Details of that structure demand whole another blog, interested readers is referred to references at the end of the blog.

-Problem that lies in basis of elliptic curve cryptography is:
+The problem that lies in the basis of elliptic curve cryptography is:

 Given two points, say $P$ and $Q$ in subgroup $G$ of elliptic curve group $E(\mathbb{F}_q)$ over finite field $\mathbb{F}_q$, find integer $k$ such that $P=[k]Q$ (notation widely accepted for additon on elliptic curve).

-Problem cited above is called elliptic curve discrete logarithm problem (ECDLP) and there is no known polynomial time algorithm for solving that can run on a classical computer.
-It is "elliptic" because we are doing calculations on elliptic curve, "discret" because coordinates of points are integers from finite field and "logarithm" because it is analogous to classical mathematical logarithm.
+The problem cited above is called the elliptic curve discrete logarithm problem (ECDLP) and there is no known polynomial-time algorithm for solving it that can run on a classical computer.
+It is "elliptic" because we are doing calculations on an elliptic curve, "discrete" because coordinates of points are integers from a finite field, and "logarithm" because it is analogous to classical mathematical logarithm.

-Discrete logarithm problem(DLP) is also known in other cryptosystems such as the Digital Signature Algorithm (DSA), the Diffie-Hellman key exchange (DH) and the ElGamal algorithm.
-There is reason why they share the name, they represent similar problems.
-Difference between ECDLP and DLP is that in ECPLD we work with additive group of ellpitic curve while in DLP one works with multiplicative group.
+The discrete logarithm problem(DLP) is also known in other cryptosystems such as the Digital Signature Algorithm (DSA), the Diffie-Hellman key exchange (DH), and the ElGamal algorithm.
+There is a reason why they share the name, they represent similar problems.
+The difference between ECDLP and DLP is that in ECPLD we work with an additive group of the elliptic curve while in DLP one works with a multiplicative group.
 The DLP problem can be stated as:

 Given $y$ and $g$ from group and integer $p$, find $x$ such that $y=g^x \ (\textrm {mod}\ p)$.

-In this blog we'll present how one can solve DLP for prime p, similar ideas then can be applied for ECDLP.
+In this blog we'll present how one can solve DLP for prime p, similar ideas then can be applied to ECDLP.
 We choose this path for clarity of presentation, to avoid dealing with elliptic curves.

-What makes elliptic curves useful in cryptography is that, as of today, the discrete logarithm problem for elliptic curves seems to be "harder" if compared to other similar problems used in cryptography (intuitively, the reason is complexity of elliptic curve).
+What makes elliptic curves useful in cryptography is that, as of today, the discrete logarithm problem for elliptic curves seems to be "harder" if compared to other similar problems used in cryptography (intuitively, the reason is the complexity of elliptic curves ).
 This implies that we need fewer bits to achieve the same level of security as with other cryptosystems.

 ## Algorithm

-We'll now describe algorithm used to solve DLP, which is, due to Daniel Shanks, called Baby step - Giant step.
+We'll now describe the algorithm used to solve DLP, which is, due to Daniel Shanks, called Baby step - Giant step.
 This algorithm can be applied to any finite cyclic abelian group.
-Depending of use case some modifications are posible.
+Depending on the use case some modifications are possible.

 Asume we have public cyclic group $G=\langle g \rangle$ of prime order $p$.
 Given $y\in G$, we are asked to find value $x\in\mathbb{Z}_p$ such that $y=g^x\ (\textrm {mod}\ p)$.